Gensokyo-Reimagined/Nitori/README.md

 # Nitori
 A performance mod that converts patches into mixins using the Ignite Framework for Paper/Spigot.

+> [!CAUTION]
+> Nitori is more or less depraced to use [Leaf](https://github.com/Winds-Studio/Leaf) in it's replacement for performance orianted features.

 ## Optimizations:
 This plugin provides the following optimizations:
 - Faster Entity tracker by utilizing **Multiple Cores** this will allow larger servers to have way more entities